Larch wood is famous for several things — high hardness, good durability, insect resistance, and versatility.

 Due to the high resin content found within the wood, larch wood is highly rot-resistant.
 The resin prevents water or moisture from entering, seeping through the wood’s surface, and going inside.

-To make your larch wood furniture even more rot and decay resistant, you can apply proper, high-quality sealant or finisher for ample protection.
+To make your larch wood furniture even more rot and decay resistant, I’d recommend applying a proper, high-quality sealant or finisher for ample protection.

 The polymerized high resin content creates an additional waterproof barrier and layer.